-Benzodiazepines are nervous system depressants commonly prescribed to treat anxiety or insomnia.
-They are also known as ‘minor tranquillisers’ and sedatives. (‘Major tranquillisers’, or antipsychotics, are used to help treat psychosis and illnesses like schizophrenia and bipolar disorder.)
+Benzodiazepines (or benzos) are a group of nervous system depressants commonly prescribed to treat stress, anxiety or insomnia.
+They are also known as ‘minor tranquillisers’ and sedatives (or sleeping pills).

-Although they may be referred to as minor tranquillisers, it is important to note that this is for classification purposes, and is not a reference to the effect that benzodiazepines have on the body.
+Although they are classified as minor tranquillisers, this is not a reference to the effect that benzodiazepines have on the body.

 Benzodiazepines may be prescribed to: